It Ends with Us controversies: Press tour

-Media outlets alleged a "feud" between Baldoni and the rest of the film's cast when Baldoni was mostly absent from the film's press tour throughout 2024, sitting for interviews separately from the cast.
-Baldoni spoke to Access Hollywood, Today, Entertainment Tonight and Good Morning America, while Lively spoke to Vogue, Capital FM and CBS Mornings; they never appeared together.
-The cast also deflected in answering specific questions about Baldoni.
+During the film's 2024 promotional campaign, media outlets reported an apparent "feud" between Baldoni and other members of the cast.
+Baldoni conducted interviews separately and was largely absent from group promotional appearances.
+Baldoni spoke to Access Hollywood, Today, Entertainment Tonight and Good Morning America, while Lively spoke to Vogue, Capital FM and CBS Mornings.
+Observers noted that he did not appear alongside Lively in interviews, and other cast members often avoided addressing questions about him.
 Multiple viewers described Lively's answer to a question on a Yahoo!
 Entertainment interview about building trust with Baldoni as "wild" as she did not mention him at all.